-In this post we will tell you everything you need to know about the best of southern Thailand, how to enjoy Thai massage there and some of the reflections that we have cultivated in our trips to the region.
+In this post we will tell you everything you need to know about the best of southern Thailand, how to enjoy Thai massage there and some of the reflections that we have cultivated in our travels to the region.

-“I have seen sucrose beaches and very bright blue waters.
+“I have seen sucrose beaches and brilliant blue waters.
 I’ve seen an all-red business suit with flared lapels.
 I’ve caught the smell of suntan lotion spread over twenty thousand pounds of hot meat.
 I have been called “colleague” in three different countries.
 I’ve seen five hundred posh Americans dance the Electric Slide.
 I’ve seen sunsets that look computer manipulated and a tropical moon that looked more like some obscenely large, suspended lemon than the old stone American moon I’m used to.
 I have danced (very briefly) the conga.”

-David Foster Wallace book
+Book by David Foster Wallace

 The southern islands of Thailand

-Phuket is one of the country's largest islands and is one of the most popular tourist destinations in Southern Thailand.
+Phuket is one of the largest islands in the country and is one of the most popular tourist destinations in Southern Thailand.
 The island is famous for its white sand beaches, its crystal clear waters and the large number of tourist activities.
 Here you can enjoy water sports such as snorkeling, diving and surfing, as well as land activities such as hiking, biking and golf.
 One of the most famous beaches in Phuket is Patong Beach, known for its nightlife and live entertainment.
 Other impressive beaches on the island are Kata Beach and Karon Beach, which are quieter.

-Food and tradition come together in a ritual unique
+Food and tradition come together in a unique ritual

 The food in Phuket is delicious, yes, but what is most often impressive is its incredibly low price.
 Some of the most popular dishes include pad thai, coconut curry soup, green curry, and tom yam kung (spicy prawn soup).

-Bonus for vegetarians!
+Bonuses for vegetarians!
 Every year, Phuket celebrates the Vegetarian Festival, a nine-day event in which participants refrain from eating meat.
 This festival in honor of the Taoist gods takes place every October and devotees of the Nine God Emperors perform sacrifices to purify their minds and bodies, showing their rejection of pain.

 Devotee wearing a ceremonial piercing during the Vegetarian Festival.

-The idyllic southern beaches from thailand
+The idyllic beaches of southern Thailand

-“The island also has several Buddhist temples that are as impressive as they are mystical.
+The island also has several impressive and mystical Buddhist temples.
 Visiting these temples may not be the priority for bathers, but they offer a place as exotic as it is romantic for travelers who know how to enjoy the bleak charm of Thai ruins.

-The Secret Garden
+The secret Garden

 If you want to get to know this country better without leaving Barcelona, at ThaI Spa Massage you will find a Thai sanctuary that will transport you to the heart of the land of smiles.